Licensed Clinical Psychologist in Burlington, Vermont

 Empowering High Performers

-At the core of Cody's practice is a passion for empowering high performers to reach their fullest potential.
+At the core of Cody’s practice is a passion for empowering high performers to reach their fullest potential.
+He encourages clients to take initiative and lead in the pursuit of their personal goals, fostering a sense of ownership and proactive growth.
 Whether through executive consulting, career development coaching, or therapy, Cody provides a strategic and personalized approach to help individuals excel in every area of their lives.
 With a focus on achievement, resilience, and growth, his services are tailored for those looking to thrive in complex and demanding environments.

 Frequently Asked Questions